The program accepts applicants for full-time study from the

 understanding that a college preparatory chemistry course must

 be taken before beginning the curriculum.
 Students are strongly

 encouraged to gain competence in word processing before

 entering the program.

-basis in either the second or third year of the B.S./M.S. program
+basis in either the second year of the B.S./M.S. program.

 In order to register for any O.T. courses, students must have been